 Fiber Optics Geotechnical Instruments

-For a much more detailed understanding of complex geomechanic phenomena in mining or civil projects, YieldPoint offers on a research and commercial basis the world’s highest resolution strain monitoring solution.
+Between 2012 and 2019, YieldPoint offered on a research and commercial basis the world’s highest resolution strain monitoring solution, using optical fiber for a much more detailed understanding of complex geomechanic phenomena in Mining or Civil projects.
 This innovative geotechnical monitoring solution is based on Rayleigh backscatter of light along a single standard telecom optical fiber.
-Four years of intensive Research and Development have resulted in a combination of physical solutions and technical expertise that can be applied to the most complex problems in geomechanics.
-For example, YieldPoint is able to monitor the 3-D phenomena of shear deformation in rock, not only locating the exact depth of a shearing plane along a borehole in the rock but also determining the exact direction of that movement.
-YieldPoint can also accurately study multiple shear situations on systems several meters in length.
+Four years of intensive Research and Development resulted in a combination of physical solutions and technical expertise that could be applied to the most complex problems in geomechanics.
+For example, YieldPoint was able to monitor the 3-D phenomena of shear deformation in rock, not only locating the exact depth of a shearing plane along a borehole in the rock but also determining the exact direction of that movement.
+YieldPoint could also accurately study multiple shear situations on systems several meters in length.
 2 universities, one Canadian and one American, plus the Royal Military College and a large tunnel project in Australia have already taken advantage of this unique and progressive technology.
+YieldPoint was at inception of seminal work in this area but decided a few years ago to focus on digital instruments.

 The standard optical products that YieldPoint has developed can be divided into three application categories: